pioneers/programming-workshop/09_conditionals/lesson.md

     print("Bears!")
 ```

 Notice that variables not only can store string and integers, but also can store booleans!
 In this code block, we can see that we have two new python words: `if` and `else`.
-What this says is "If `x` is True, then run the code indented under the if block, ELSE run the code indented unter the else block.
+What this says is "If `x` is True, then run the code indented under the if block, ELSE run the code indented under the else block.
 The value of `x` (True or False) actually affects what parts of the code are run!

 Now lets put it all together.
 Look at the code starting at line 5.
 Change the values of `x` and `y` so that the phrase "Pioneers in Engineering" is printed out.
 (Hint: The statement after the word `if` just needs to be a boolean value, either `True`, a variable, or some comparison)